 I am a sibling to an amazing brother who was diagnosed shortly after birth with Cerebral Palsy.
 I remember seeing the frustration and sadness on my mother’s face.
 It brings me so much joy and peace to now be apart of the FRN family, using my background in Interior Design and Event Coordination, to make genuine connections with families by designing unique workshops, trainings and conferences to bring more awareness and free resources to the community.
 I am always ready to create a safe space for support and inspire families to walk the walk alongside us.

 My son has led me to knock on the doors of FRN years ago after his diagnosis.
 And today I’m proud to be part of this great team and to be able to support the community, as one day they did with me.

 I am a mom of two children and first came to FRN as a parent.
 I am very happy to work in the FRN organization.
 I have received a lot of training at work and have increased my knowledge of special education, which enables me to better support my children.
 I also very much hope to help more families who have similar experiences and needs, and to help people in the Alameda County community.

-Before joining FRN, I served as grant-maker, program director and senior consultant for organizations such as the Kellogg Foundation and the Global Fund for Women.
-When my son got sick, our FRN navigators were a light in the dark.
-As a Navigator, I am studying the intricate system to support children with disabilities and learning how to better serve families.
+Before joining FRN, I served as grant-maker, program director, and senior consultant for organizations such as the Kellogg Foundation and the Global Fund for Women.
+Our FRN navigators were a light in the dark when my son got sick.
+I love playing board games with my son.